Mtkage12/Word_In_DB/README.md

+# Word_In_DB

+Searches for the search word in the database.

+If it exists, output which table and series it exists in.

 # Usage

-Searches for the search character in the database.

-If it exists, output which table and series it exists in.
+Main Module: func.py

+Sample Module: sample.py

-# Note
+# Requirement

-The first argument is the database file ".db".

-The second argument is the search character
+pandas==1.2.4